 Baseball Foot & Ankle Injuries

 Southern California Foot & Ankle Specialists are sports medicine trained podiatrists that are able to treat any foot or ankle injuries.
-Their office is conveniently located in Orange County in Mission Viejo, CA across from Mission Hospital.

 Depending on the sport, your feet and ankles can take a beating from repetitive play.
 For more information on injuries occurring when playing your favorite sport, call our office.